Rate this page:

 An EcoSec team member will reach out to you via the ESSD ticket and review the information you have provided and either approve or deny the request with an explanation.

-Please note if an SLA extension request is denied by the EcoSec team it will impact your app’s trust signal badge because the Remediation SLA criteria will fail.
-However, your app will still be able to qualify for a trust signal badge again after the issue has been resolved.
+Please note if an SLA extension request is denied by the EcoSec team it will impact your app’s security badge because the Remediation SLA criteria will fail.
+However, your app will still be able to qualify for a security badge again after the issue has been resolved.

 |This requirement ensures that you are committed to fixing security vulnerabilities and that your remediation policy aligns with Atlassian standards.|